Product Roadmaps vs. Gantt Charts

 A product does not have a clear start and end date.
 And you need to move quickly in order to keep up with your customers’ needs.
 So it is natural to favor flexibility over structure.
 Building a successful product requires an environment that fosters creativity, innovation, and moving fast.

-Product managers need a clear vision and a roadmap informed by product strategy.
+Product managers need a clear vision and a product roadmap informed by product strategy.
 And you need a high-level timeline for developing the features you have planned.
 Beyond that, the structure for how you visualize it all can be as loose as you want.
 Roadmaps give you that adaptability.

 But at some point, meaningful teams need to manage cross-functional efforts with clear due dates.
+You can do this with a Gantt chart.

 Think of any big launch or release.
 Without a detailed plan, things can get messy — fast.
 You might have dependencies such as internal training or documentation that must be completed before the next phase can begin.
 Gantt charts are an ideal tool for managing this type of work.
 This is why the Gantt chart is one of the more popular views in Aha!